xe1os/OpenHud/README.md

+# Open Hud - Open source CS2 Hud and Admin Panel
-Start of an open source CS2 Custom Hud using node.js with express / websockets, and react with tailwind css.
+Start of an open source CS2 Custom Hud using node.js with express / websockets, and react with tailwind css, and Material UI.
 To start:

   Start the GSI server by running node server.js in the integrated terminal for the GSIServer folder.
 This gets the server up and running listening for data from CS2.